travis-ci/docs-travis-ci-com/user/reference/overview.md

 ---

-This guide provides an overview on the different environments in which Travis CI can run your builds, and why you might want to pick one over another.
+This guide provides an overview of the environments in which Travis CI can run your builds and explains why you might want to pick one over another.

 ## Virtualization environments